-- Consider including the optional, but recommended text regarding data and technology asset inventories in Section 5(a)(ix) to support: - the Minnesota Consumer Data Privacy Act's specific data inventory requirements (HF 4757, Section 8, Subd.
-2(c)); and - general expectations underlying any reasonable measures standard because organizations likely cannot demonstrate that they reasonably secure data and technology assets that they do not track in some manner. - Commit to maintaining a description of their policies and procedures as shown in Section 5(c) to demonstrate their accountability and compliance with: - laws or regulations that include explicit program documentation obligations like the Minnesota Consumer Data Privacy Act (HF 4757, Section 10); and - general accountability expectations underlying any reasonable measures standard as commonly used in many laws and regulations.
+- Consider including the optional, but recommended text regarding data and technology asset inventories in Section 5(a)(ix) to support: - the Minnesota Consumer Data Privacy Act's specific data inventory requirements (Minn.
+Stat.
+Ann. § 325M.16 subd.
+2(c) (effective Jul.
+31, 2025)); and - general expectations underlying any reasonable measures standard because organizations likely cannot demonstrate that they reasonably secure data and technology assets that they do not track in some manner. - Commit to maintaining a description of their policies and procedures as shown in Section 5(c) to demonstrate their accountability and compliance with: - laws or regulations that include explicit program documentation obligations like the Minnesota Consumer Data Privacy Act (Minn.
+Stat.
+Ann. § 325M.18(a) (effective Jul.
+31, 2025)); and - general accountability expectations underlying any reasonable measures standard as commonly used in many laws and regulations.